Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 - Can we build everything using only ${and, or}$? #NO (can't make NOT)
 - Can we build everything using only ${xor}$? #NO (only linear functions)

-#Block(color: yellow)[
-  This leads to the concept of _functional completeness_ --- a cornerstone of Boolean algebra and digital circuit design.
+#note[

-  *The stunning discovery (Post, 1941):* There are exactly FIVE "weaknesses" a set of operations can have.
-  If your set avoids all five weaknesses, it can build _anything_.
+  *Post's theorem (1941):* There are exactly FIVE "weaknesses" a set can have.
+If a set avoids all five, it's functionally complete.
+Having even one weakness means some functions cannot be expressed.
-  If it has even one weakness, there are functions it can never express!
 ]

 == Functional Closure